All Tendring based SME’s include self-employed and new business started between 23 March 2020 and November 2020 are eligible for this scheme

 The following businesses are not eligible for an award:

-- Businesses that were in administration, are insolvent or where a striking-off notice has been made at the date of the local restriction or widespread national restriction.
+- Businesses that were in administration, are insolvent or where a striking-off notice has been issued.

 Where the business is NOT shown in the local non-domestic rating list

-For those businesses not shown in the local non-domestic rating list, we will determine grants once all other applications have been determined but will be consistent with the levels set out.
+For those businesses not shown in the local non-domestic rating list, we will require evidence of the date of which your business started trading.